14.01 Governor; residence; office; authority to protect life, liberty, and property.

 9. The Secretary of Children and Families.

-10. The executive director of the Department of Economic Opportunity.
+10. The Secretary of Economic Opportunity.

 (c) The Governor shall appoint four additional members to the coordinating council.
 The appointees must have expertise that is critical to the prevention of suicide or represent an organization that is not already represented on the coordinating council.